-Former Tar Heel guard, 12-year NBA veteran and ESPN analyst Hubert Davis is in his second season as a member of the Carolina Basketball coaching staff in 2013-14.
+Former Tar Heel guard, 12-year NBA veteran and ESPN analyst Hubert Davis enters his third season as a member of the Carolina Basketball coaching staff in 2014-15.
 His duties include bench coaching, scouting and recruiting.
 He also is entering his second season as the head coach of the UNC junior varsity team.

 Prior to joining the UNC staff in 2012, Davis worked for seven years with ESPN as a highly-regarded college basketball analyst and co-host of College GameDay.

 The Burke, Va., native played in 137 games as a Tar Heel from 1988-92, during which time UNC went 102-37, won the 1989 and 1991 Atlantic Coast Conference Tournaments and played in the 1991 Final Four.
 He scored 1,615 points, an average of 11.8 per game, and holds the UNC record for career three-point percentage at .435 (197 of 453).
 He scored in double figures 80 times and had 23 games with 20 or more points.

 He scored in double figures in each of his last eight NCAA Tournament games, averaging 18.5 points in those games.
 That included 19 against Temple in the 1991 NCAA East Regional final and 25 against Kansas (coached by Williams) in the 1991 Final Four.

 Davis averaged 21.4 points and earned second-team All-ACC honors as a senior.
 He scored in double figures in 32 of 33 games that season, including 20 games with 20 or more points and 30 or more in four games.
 He netted a career-high 35 points at Duke on March 8, 1992.
 That 35-point game was part of a seven-game stretch late in the season in which he averaged a prolific 28.7 points.